Dan Jarvis: Personal life

 Jarvis met his first wife, Caroline, in 2000, when she was working as a personal chef for the family of General Sir Mike Jackson.
 Their first child was born in 2003, three days before Jarvis was deployed to Iraq; their second child was born in 2004.
 Caroline Jarvis was diagnosed with bowel cancer in 2006; she died at the age of 43 in July 2010.
 In 2013 Jarvis married a freelance graphic designer, Rachel Jarvis, and the couple had a child.

-Jarvis is also an author with his memoir, A Long Way Home, first published in 2020.
-The book chronicles his time in the British Army and he dealt with the diagnosis and untimely death of Caroline Jarvis.
+Jarvis is also an author, with his memoir A Long Way Home first published in 2020.
+The book chronicles his time in the British Army and how he dealt with the diagnosis and untimely death of his first wife, Caroline Jarvis.
 In 2020, the book was named Best Memoir at the Parliamentary Book Awards 2020.

+In addition, he has run the London marathon since 2010.